BorgwardtLab/proteinshake/README.md

 *The RCSB protein structures were downloaded from [RCSB](https://www.rcsb.org/), licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*

-*Protein and Ligand binding structures and annotations were obtained from [PDBbind-CN](http://www.pdbbind.org.cn/), licensed under the [End User Agreement for Access to the PDBbind-CN Database and Web Site](http://www.pdbbind.org.cn/enroll.php).
-By downloading or using `ProteinLigandInterfaceDataset` or `ProteinProteinInterfaceDataset` you agree to the terms set forth in the agreement.*
+*Protein and Ligand binding structures and annotations were obtained from [PDBbind-CN](http://www.pdbbind.org.cn/), licensed under the [End User Agreement for Access to the PDBbind-CN Database and Web Site](http://www.pdbbind.org.cn/enroll.php).*

 </div>